The healthiest diet is one which optimizes the amount of nutrients, and decreases the amount of toxins or antinutrients.

 This other related study was funded by General Mills, probably in retaliation to the uprising nutrient density research which was threatening to ruin their profit model, so the results are not credible.

 When deciding on inclusion or exclusion of any food, these two metrics are worth looking up.
+Note I chose the insulin index instead of the glycemic index.

 While grains are not optimal for nutrition, you may be seeking additional variety in your diet.